FarronF/limerick-council-meetings/meetings/2019/05/14-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 9th April 2019.md

 March, 2019 giving details of the number of casual vacancies/void houses and houses

-requiring major refurbishment within the Adare-Rathkeale Municipal District.--- 4
+requiring major refurbishment within the Adare-Rathkeale Municipal District.
+---
+4

 The A/Director of Service, Capital Investment informed Members an update would be